bradleyplaydon/alfa4c-M1/README.md

  * Demonstrate native CSS skills.

 ### User Goals
+ * **Research** and **find information** about facts and colours the car can be configured with.
+ * **find** a video which can be used to give an entertaining honest review on the car.
+ * **find** copyright free images and make sure they're of the right size page speed isn't effected and also credit the photographer within the project.
+ * **Contact** site owner by submitting a form with input fields to capture contact reason we have to put validation on the fields to stop spam.
 ---
 ### User Stories ###
    As an Alfa Romeo fan and a **user** I would like: